Overview: Understanding what is going on

 The DMV hearings have several other unique features.
 First, the hearings are “administrative,” meaning that there are relaxed rules of evidence (the legislature’s intent to make it easier to prove the case against you and suspend your license).
 Normally in law, for example, witnesses must testify in court and be subject to cross examination by the other side before what they say becomes “evidence.”
 But in DMV hearings, the DMV can use police reports without having the officer actually testify (“hearsay,” meaning an out of court statement offered for the truth of the matter).
 Second, DMV hearings are different because the hearings are conducted by hearing officers, not judges, who are DMV employees, are paid by the DMV and are both judge and prosecutor of your case.
 As shocking as this obvious conflict of interest and bias are, reviewing courts have ruled the DMV hearing system as lawful.

 Despite the shortcomings of DMV hearings, there are ways to win.
 The DMV must prove three things to suspend your license: did the officer have reasonable cause to believe that you had been driving a motor vehicle with a .08% o blood level alcohol in violation of the DUI laws; were you lawfully arrested; and, were you driving with a vehicle with .08% blood level alcohol or more.
 We, however, only have to refute one of the three issues to win.
-Moreover, even if you lose the hearing, you may be awarded back credits that are retroactive against any suspension.
-The back credits are due you if the DMV violates its rules in setting up the hearing itself.
-Back credits that are retroactively awarded mean that your suspension could be drastically reduced or even eliminated!
-Also, you can reduce the four month suspension to one month or less if you enroll in a three month alcohol school, show proof of financial responsibility, and pay a license reissuance fee.
+Moreover, even if you lose the hearing, you can reduce the four month suspension to one month if you enroll in a three month alcohol school, show proof of financial responsibility, and pay a license reissuance fee.
 In addition, you may be able to reduce or completely avoid the first offender 30 day “hard” suspension, depending on how the timing (effective date) of the suspension is structured.